Loop-Level Lepton Flavor Violation and Diphoton Signals in the Minimal Left-Right Symmetric Model: Functions for the 1-loop LFV and LFC couplings

 For the LFC couplings, the effective coupling $g_\ell$ can be decomposed as

 Let us first consider the coupling of $H_3$ with $\ell_\beta$.
 For the first diagram in Fig.~\ref{fig:diagram}, the charged leptons running in the loop can be of either flavor $\alpha$ or $\beta$.
-The corresonding couplings are, respectively:
+The corresponding couplings are, respectively: \begin{widetext}

 For the second diagram in Fig.~\ref{fig:diagram} with the RHN $N_1$, the couplings are:

 The corresponding couplings $c_{\beta}^{(L),4}$ and $c_{\beta}^{(R),4}$ for the diagram with the RHN $N_2$ can be obtained by substituting \(m_{N_1}\) with \(m_{N_2}\), and replacing \(\tan\theta\) with \(\cot\theta\) in the prefactor on the R.H.S..